Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 ## Intro

-The web interfaces for Lumi at [www.lumi.csc.fi](https://www.lumi.csc.fi) can be used to access the supercomputers using only a web browser.
+The web interfaces for LUMI at [www.lumi.csc.fi](https://www.lumi.csc.fi) can be used to access the supercomputers using only a web browser.

 Features available in the web interfaces: